ooni/ooni.org/content/post/myanmar-report.md

 | http://www.cidh.org        | 9               | 0            | 0         | 0            | 32      | 0           |
 | http://www.vibe.com        | 0               | 0            | 7         | 0            | 32      | 2           |

-The values under the “Unknown” column in the table above pertain to measurements where we are unable to determine whether access to those sites was blocked or not.
+The values under the “Control failure” column in the table above pertain to measurements where we are unable to determine whether access to those sites was blocked or not, because the control request failed.
 It’s useful to cross-reference this information with whether connections to the site in question were confirmed to *not* be blocked.
 The fact that connections to vibe.com, for example, were *not* blocked twice indicates that the site is *least likely* to have been tampered with, in comparison to the other sites included in the table above.
 Access to realdoll.com, on the other hand, which presented HTTP failures every time it was tested is more likely to have been blocked.
 Similarly, gambling site sportingbet.com which presented signs of TCP/IP blocking almost every time it was tested is also likely to have been censored.

 The [website](http://www.cidh.org/) of the Organization of American States (OAS), which is responsible for the promotion and protection of